oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 [2021-03-24T22:20:37.614000Z][INFO] Server restart succeeded !
 ```

-### Monitor domains, clusters, and pods
+### Monitor domains, clusters, and servers

-Use these approaches to monitor a domain, cluster, or pod as it cycles.
+Use these approaches to monitor a domain, cluster, or server as it cycles.

 #### `kubectl --watch`

-After executing the life cycle scripts described above for a domain or a cluster or a Server, you can manually run the `kubectl -n MYNS get pods --watch=true --show-labels` command to watch the effect of running the scripts and monitor the status and labels of various Pods.
+After executing the lifecycle scripts described previously for a domain or a cluster or a Server, you can manually run the `kubectl -n MYNS get pods --watch=true --show-labels` command to watch the effect of running the scripts and monitor the status and labels of various Pods.
 You will need to use `Ctrl-C` to stop watching the Pods and exit.

 #### `clusterStatus.sh`